trekhleb/nano-neuron/README.md

 const [xTrain, yTrain, xTest, yTest] = generateDataSets();
 ```

-Let's train the model with small (`0.0005`) steps during the `70000` epochs.
+Let's train the model with small incremental (`0.0005`) steps for `70000` epochs.
 You can play with these parameters, they are being defined empirically.

 ```javascript
 const epochs = 70000;